immutant/immutant.org/news/2015-04-13-announcing-2-beta3.md

 ## lein-immutant 2.0.0

-We've also moved [lein-immutant] out of beta.
+We've moved [lein-immutant] out of beta.
 The only changes in 2.0.0 over 2.0.0-beta1 are:

 * `lein immutant war` now properly honors a `:main` that points to a fully-qualified function in addition to a namespace